borttappat/dotfiles/tools/Sovereign/README.md

 ### Wordlist Trimmer (trim.py)
 - Filter wordlists based on complexity rules(static for now, might update further down the line)
-- Minimum requirements:
+- Running a list through the script will ensure the output list has:
   - At least one number
   - At least one special character
   - Longer than 7 characters

 ## Requirements